symmy596/Advanced_Practical_Chemistry_Year_3/LESSONPLAN.md

 - Frenkel defects -- an atom is displaced in the lattice to an interstitial site; creaing a vacancy,
 - Schottky defects -- a formula unit is missing from the lattice, creating (usually) a pair of vacancies.

-Week 3 will see the students introducing Frenkel and Schottky defects to their CaF<sub>2</sub> configurations from the previous week.
+Week 4 will see the students introducing Schottky defects to their CaF<sub>2</sub> configurations from the previous week.
 They will determine the effect that these defects have on the transport properties studied previously.
+In this week the students are expected to apply the skills that they have learned in weeks 2 and 3 to design their own simulations.

-In this week the students are expected to apply the skills that they have learned in Weeks 1 and 2 to design their own simulations.
+Week 5 will see the students introducing Frenkel defects to their CaF<sub>2</sub> configurations from the previous week They will determine the effect that these defects have on the transport properties studied previously.
+In this week the students are expected to apply the skills that they have learned in weeks 2 and 3 to design their own simulations.

 #### Learning Outcomes